 Joe and Barack never got that done.

-Yeah, then the subsequent travel bans.
+Yeah, then the subsequent travel bans, they were against it.

 Let's listen to this ad the Republicans put out last night.